Bean Pod is used as a supportive treatment for inability to urinate. In herbal folk medicine, it is used as a diuretic and antidiabetic.

 These small seeds are also a rich source of fibers known as lignans.
 Lignan fibers also mimic estrogen in the body and may modulate hormone levels, thereby providing a natural remedy for hormone fluctuations associated with menopause and premenstrual syndrome.

-The anti-inflammatory compounds in flaxseed may provide an herbal treatment for relief of symptoms associated with rheumatoid arthritis, psoriasis and other inflammatory diseases.
+The anti-inflammatory compounds in flaxseed may provide herbal medicine/treatment for the relief of symptoms associated with rheumatoid arthritis, psoriasis and other inflammatory diseases.

 A single trial has provided evidence that the fatty acids found in flaxseed may naturally improve symptoms associated with Attention Deficit Hyperactivity Disorder (ADHD).

-Flaxseeds have been used traditionally as an herbal topically treatment for chronic coughs, bronchitis, pleurisy, emphysema and boils.
+Flaxseeds have been used traditionally as an herbal topically medicine/treatment for chronic coughs, bronchitis, pleurisy, emphysema, and boils.

 The health properties of fennel are warming, carminative, antispasmodic, antidepressant, stomachic, pectoral, diuretic, diaphoretic, aromatic, anti-microbial, pain reducing, fever reducing, and promotes milk-flow in nursing mothers.